MDAnalysis/membrane-curvature/docs/api.rst

    api/surface_methods/fourier_surface
    api/surface_methods/binning_surface
+   api/surface_methods/binning_nearest_surface
    api/surface_methods/padding
    api/surface_methods/fft_filtering

-:mod:`~membrane_curvature.fourier_surface` fits a periodic 2D Fourier sum to atom heights by linear least squares at each frame, evaluates the fitted surface, and obtains partial derivatives analytically from that sum.
+- :mod:`~membrane_curvature.fourier_surface` fits a periodic 2D Fourier sum to atom heights by linear least squares fit at each frame, evaluates the fitted surface, and obtains partial derivatives analytically from that sum.

-:mod:`~membrane_curvature.binning_surface` assigns atoms to a regular grid, stores the mean height per cell, and estimates partial derivatives using the physical bin spacing with finite differences.
+- :mod:`~membrane_curvature.binning_surface` assigns atoms to a regular grid, stores the mean height per cell, and estimates partial derivatives using the physical bin spacing with finite differences.

-The binning method supports:
+- :mod:`~membrane_curvature.binning_nearest_surface` assigns each grid corner the ``z`` of the nearest lipid in the ``xy`` plane
+  (minimum-image distances) and estimates partial derivatives with finite differences using the physical bin spacing.

-- A :mod:`~membrane_curvature.padding` option for orthorhombic boxes, which reduces finite difference artifacts.
-- A :mod:`~membrane_curvature.fft_filtering` option to remove high-frequency noise from the height field.
+Binning methods support a :mod:`~membrane_curvature.padding` option for orthorhombic boxes, which reduces finite difference artifacts, and a a brick-wall filter to remove high-frequency noise from the height field.
+The filter is applied to the height field before calculating curvature.
+:mod:`~membrane_curvature.fft_filtering` provides the functions to apply the filter and to resolve the pass-band limits.

 Curvature
 =========